 - B. In determining whether an established residential neighborhood exists, the following factors must be present: - 1.
+The area must have clearly established boundaries, such as roads, open spaces, rivers, lakes, lagoons, or similar features.

+Staff analysis indicates the subject property is not located in an established residential neighborhood.
+However, it can be considered a residential area

-The area must have clearly established boundaries, such as roads, open spaces, rivers, lakes, lagoons, or similar features. - The property is located within residential area of character.
-There are clearly defined roads and residential lot boundaries. - 2.
-Sporadic or occasional neighborhood commercial uses shall not preclude the existence of an existing residential neighborhood, particularly if the commercial use is non-conforming or pre-dates the surrounding residential use.
+2. Sporadic or occasional neighborhood commercial uses shall not preclude the existence of an existing residential neighborhood, particularly if the commercial use is non-conforming or pre-dates the surrounding residential use.

-The request is intended for residential purposes.
+This request is not for commercial use.

-3. An area shall be presumed not to be primarily residential but shall be deemed transitional where multiple commercial, industrial or other non-residential uses have been applied for and approved during the previous five (5) years.
+An area shall be presumed not to be primarily residential but shall be deemed transitional where multiple commercial, industrial or other nonresidential uses have been applied for and approved during the previous five (5) years.